CruGlobal/cocoapods-specs/README.md

 $ pod repo push cruglobal SPEC_NAME.podspec
 ```

-This will add the podspec file to this repo and make it so if the CruGlobal podspec is added to a podfile for a project, these pods will be available to be added to that podfile.
+This will add a versioned copy of the podspec file to this repo.
+Now the pod is available to be used in your Podfile.
+Make sure your Pod's README file has an example of what to add to a person's Podfile.

 For more information on private pod specs see [Private Pods](https://guides.cocoapods.org/making/private-cocoapods.html).
 This goes through the entire process to make a private spec but since this is already created for cruglobal, the main focus is on step 3.